 Role Responsibilities All Group colleagues Understanding their obligations to do the right thing when concerns or wrongdoing is suspected in their line of work through: (1) speaking out with their People Manager / relevant Senior Manager in the Business Unit / Department; or (2) using Group Speak Up channels to raise a Speak Up concern as detailed in this Policy.
 Completing the Speak Up mandatory web-based training and attending Speak Up training and awareness sessions facilitated by the Group Speak Up Desk in their Business Unit / Department.
 Ensuring that any information provided by or to other colleagues, the Group Speak Up Desk, the Investigations team or Authorised Recipients as part of a Speak Up investigation is kept confidential.
 For the avoidance of doubt, this also includes situations where information has been requested or provided where the colleague knows or suspects that the information is being provided as part of a Speak Up investigation.
-People Managers People Managers should always support colleagues who wish to raise concerns or suspected wrongdoing identified in their line of work and promote a psychologically safe work environment to allow colleagues raise such concerns.
+All colleagues assisting an investigation are required to co-operate fully and in a timely manner to facilitate the completion of the investigation.
+People Managers People Managers should always support colleagues who wish to raise concerns or suspected wrongdoing which came to the attention of the colleague in a work-related context and promote a psychologically safe work environment to allow colleagues raise such concerns.
 Where a colleague speaks out and raises a concern with their People Manager, which in accordance with the Group Speak Up Policy is defined as a Speak Up, the People Manager should advise the colleague to review the Group Speak Up Policy and decide whether they want to raise a formal Speak Up concern.
 If they do, the matter will proceed in line with the Policy.
 If the colleague does not wish to raise a formal Speak Up concern and the People Manager is willing and able to address the matter, the People Manager should do so while ensuring compliance with Regulation and Policy.
 People Managers should also be aware that certain protections under the ROI Protected Disclosures Acts 2014 and 2022 are afforded to the colleague making the disclosure, specifically in relation to the confidentiality of their identity and the prohibition on penalisation.